Friend-Based Ranking: Introduction

 We require that the planner's mechanism satisfy two properties.
 First, individuals must have an incentive to report information truthfully.
 In the ordinal setting we consider, the natural choices for implementation concepts are dominant-strategy and ex post implementation.
 However, we notice that the limited number of outcomes in our setting means that dominant-strategy implementation is too strong, leading to impossibility results.
 We adopt instead ex post incentive compatibility as the desirable incentive property of the mechanism.

 Second, we require the mechanism to be ex post efficient from the point of view of the planner, whose objective is to recover the true ranking of individuals in the community.
 More precisely, the ranking chosen by the planner must match the ranking that society would construct by aggregating all local information.
 If society can construct a complete ranking of individuals for any realization of types (a situation we label ``completely informative"), the ranking chosen by the planner must match the true ranking.
-Otherwise, we may face different situations according to the realization of types.
-For some type realizations, even if the information aggregated by society is not complete, transitivity ensures that all individuals can be completely ranked.
-For other type realizations, society will be able to construct only a partial order on the individuals.
-In the latter case, the complete ranking chosen by the planner will be a completion of the partial order that the community is able to construct, and this completion will involve an arbitrary ranking across individuals who cannot be compared.
+Otherwise, when, for some type realizations, the structure of the network prevents a complete ranking, the ranking chosen by the planner will be a completion of the partial order that the community is able to construct, and this completion will involve an arbitrary ranking across individuals who cannot be compared.

 We first analyze mechanism design in completely informative societies.
 We show that a society is {\em completely informative} if every pair of individuals can be compared, either through ``self-comparisons" (the two individuals involved in the pair compare each other) or through ``friend-based comparisons" (a third individual observes both individuals in the pair).
 Our main theorem shows that self-comparisons can be used only if they are backed by the comparison of a third individual.
-A mechanism satisfying ex post incentive compatibility and efficiency exists if and only if every pair of individuals has a common neighbor.
+A mechanism satisfying ex post incentive compatibility and efficiency exists if and only if every pair of individuals has a common friend.
+Relying on reports by third parties may, at first glance, seem to be an obvious way to avoid inconsistent reports and elicit a truthful complete ranking.
+Note however that we also need to guarantee that the third party, the common friend, cannot manipulate his report to improve his own rank.
+This requires the planner to identify potential deviations from third parties, and results in a complex mechanism construction.